-- 2.17 The Secretariat has continued its interaction with relevant international and regional organisations, and continues to seek partnerships and synergies where interests are shared and mandates are complementary. - 2.18 Cooperation also continued at the subregional levels, particularly in the Caribbean, Central America, Southeast Asia, and South-Eastern Europe, and with the African regional economic communities.
+- 2.36 The Secretariat has continued its interaction with relevant international and regional organisations and continues to seek partnerships and synergies, where interests are shared and mandates are complementary. - 2.37 Cooperation also continued at the subregional level, particularly in the Caribbean, Central America, Southeast Asia, and South-Eastern Europe, and among the African regional economic communities.